belle2/basf2/online_book/fundamentals/hep_analyses.rst

     to simulate the same amount of events.
 And reconstruct both.

-    That leads to 5 trillion seconds of CPU time or 1.4 trillion CPU hours and would require 160 thousand CPUs and cost 70 million dollars.
+    That leads to 5 trillion seconds of CPU time or 1.4 trillion CPU hours and would require 160 thousand CPUs and cost 35 million dollars.

+    This is of course a very rough estimate: The 1/2 seconds assumption for simulation/reconstruction is very very rought.
+CPUs or the software might get faster and we will not have this amount of data very quickly.
+Also the CPU price is sure to change or be negotiable.
+Nevertheless, Computing cost will always be a major driving factor.

+    One of the consequences will be that we cannot produce that much MC so for some event types we will only be able have a fraction of the amount of events simulated as we have real data.

 .. rubric:: Particle Identification